New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Results

 In Figs. \ref{fig:5} and \ref{fig:6} we show how the changes in cross-section and multiplicity in our scenario affect the number of muons measured on the ground.
-Fig. \ref{fig:5} shows the fractional difference of muons on the ground from simulations relative to the data observed by Auger.
+Fig. \ref{fig:5} shows the fractional difference of muons on the ground from simulations relative to the data observed by Auger \cite{PierreAuger:2021qsd}.
+As in all figures, bands represent statistical uncertainties and error bars systematic uncertainties, entering through the Auger measurements, and propagated to the plotted quantity.
 The new-physics scenario produces more muons than the SM prediction.
 Although this is an improvement, still a deviation between $30-37\%$ from observational data persists.
 The reason is that the muon production does not depend strongly on the overall multiplicity of the secondary particles but rather on the ratio of pions and kaons produced after the first interaction \citep{Albrecht:2021yla}.
 The fraction of such particles in the products of the first collision does not change in the implementation of new physics we have considered here.
 However, such a change in the charged-particle ratio may be an important feature in any specific new-physics model that attempts to fully explain the UHECR composition problem, including the muon problem.
 We do however point out that the residual discrepancy between simulated and observed number of muons in our current implementation is constant with energy, unlike the SM predictions, where the discrepancy increases with energy.
 Our implementation additionally produces a {\em variance} for the muon number that is consistent with observed data (Fig.\ref{fig:6}), including the correct trend with energy.
 We plan to revisit this issue in a future publication, adding the possibility of a change in the charged-particle ratio.